EmCat2000/manual/05-typed-inputs/index.md

 Note the last entry in the symbol menu: “new line\index{new line character} .”
-This can be used in a block with many inputs to control where the text continues on another line, instead of letting [Snap]{.snap}
-choose the line break itself.
+This can be used in a block with many inputs to control where the text continues on another line, instead of letting Snap*!* choose the line break itself.